patricio-gutierrez/my-notes/front-end/js/javascript.md

 - `.append` appends to the end of the selected element.
 - `.prepend` appends to the beggining of the selected element.
 - `.remove` removes the selected element.
 - `.addEventListener` adds an event listener to an action for the element.
+It also recieves an event that can be accessed in the function, this event can be used to check for different events.
+- `event.preventDefault()` prevents the default behaivor when sending a form through JS.
+- When using a form it's better to recieve the inputs by name using the _input_ event listener and asign them to a object.

+## Promises

+- A _promise_ is an object representing the eventual completion or failure of an asynchronous operation.
+- `new Promise((resolve, reject) => {});` where `resolve` is when the promise is successful and `reject` when the promise failed.
+- `.then()` runs when the promise is resolved successfully.
+- `.catch()` runs when the promise is rejected.
+- You can chain the `.then()` for multiple requests.